 As fast as 60s fashions evolved, so did Barbie from her famous bouffant bubble-cut hairstyle and fashions that mirrored First Lady Jackie Kennedy to the sleek hair and clothes of the multi-colored, swirling Mod era.

-The 60s were a beauty trifecta for Barbie.
-At the dawn of the decade and a social revolution, her chic, stylish looks echoed that of strong, internationally renowned women like Grace Kelly and Jackie Kennedy.
 In 1960 Barbie sported softer looking eye makeup, a less arched eyebrow and blue irises for the first time.
 Also, Barbie was offered in a third hair color – “Titian”, a popular term for red hair at the time (1961).